 The modules are offered in the following sequence: Module 1 in the Spring Term, Module 2 in the Summer Term and Module 3 in the Autumn Term in preparation for the January exam.

-Module 3 is intended primarily for those who have registered to sit the exam in January 2014.
-It consists of 6 assignments (past papers from the Institute of Linguists' Diploma in Translation examination) and two 30-minute telephone, Skype or email tutorials.
-The modules follow the pattern of the examination.
+Module 3 is intended primarily for those who have registered to sit the exam in January 2015.
+Each module consists of 6 assignments (past papers from the Institute of Linguists' Diploma in Translation examination) and two 30-minute telephone, Skype or email tutorials.
+The modules follows the pattern of the examination.

 The IoLET's Diploma in Translation is a professional qualification intended for those who, having reached a level of linguistic competence at least equivalent to a good Honours degree, wish to embark on a career in professional translation.